-The conservation of nēnē and the rehabilitation of this species spans decades and has involved thousands of people and numerous organizations.
-The purpose of this project is to supplement ongoing effort by supporting local, state and federal organizations, providing the community with near-real time information about individual nēnē and bolstering involvement by promoting citizen science.
-Our immediate goal is to increase participation in citizen science and conservation by building a better tool to report nēnē sightings and learn about individual nēnē around Hawaiʻi.
+The conservation of the nēnē and the rehabilitation of this species span decades, involving thousands of people and numerous organizations.
+The purpose of this project is to supplement existing efforts by providing stakeholders with near-real-time information about individual nēnē, informing predator control efforts, and bolstering involvement by promoting community science.

 Who are we?

-Nēnē Research and Conservation (Nene.org) is a recognized non-profit organization based in Hawaiʻi that is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
-Founded by Jordan and Ariel, nene.org was started to collect and consolidate nēnē sightings across the State of Hawaiʻi.
+Nēnē Research and Conservation (Nene.org) is a non-profit organization based in Hawaiʻi that is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
+Founded by Jordan and Ariel, Nene.org was started to collect and consolidate nēnē sightings across Hawaiʻi.
 Although a considerable portion of the population is banded, there is no centralized, publicly available database for this species.
-Our team gathers sighting data from various sources such as social media, ebird, iNaturalist, and conducts dedicated surveys.
+Our team gathers sighting data from various sources such as social media, eBird, iNaturalist, and conducts dedicated surveys.
 This data helps us identify areas where conservation efforts can be improved to support the rehabilitation of nēnē, as well as improve habitats for other native and endemic species.
-By providing more context behind an individual nēnē we can help folks build stronger connections with these animals.
+By providing more context behind an individual nēnē we can help folks build stronger connections with conservation in Hawaiʻi.

 Jordan Lerma is a Native Hawaiian field biologist at Cascadia Research Collective and holds a degree in Economics and Public Finance from Saint Mary’s College of California and is pursuing a degree in Electrical Engineering from Arizona State University.
 He is the owner and operator of Uheheu, LLC which specializes in using technology like drones to address conservation issues.